Operation Coburg: Casualties

 Operation Coburg ended on 1 March 1968 with 3 RAR and W Coy RNZIR redeploying to Nui Dat by air.
-The fighting had cost the Australians 17 killed and 61 wounded, while allied casualties included two New Zealanders killed and 15 wounded, and one American killed, and six wounded.
-PAVN/VC casualties included at least 145 killed, 110 wounded and 5 captured, with many more removed from the battlefield.
+The fighting had cost the Australians 17 killed and 61 wounded, while allied casualties included two New Zealanders killed and 15 wounded, PAVN/VC casualties included at least 145 killed, 110 wounded and 5 captured, with many more removed from the battlefield.
 Large quantities of weapons and equipment were also captured by the Australians.
 Overall, Coburg was considered a success by the Australians and Americans.
 Although they had been inserted too late to prevent the attacks during Tet, 1 ATF had successfully disrupted the PAVN/VC lines of communication, limiting their freedom of manoeuvre to attack the Long Binh–Bien Hoa complex, while the Australians had also successfully interdicted the VC withdrawal, causing heavy casualties.
 The operation was also significant because it had been the first deployment of 1 ATF outside Phuoc Tuy, and in this it set a precedent for later operations outside the province.
 The Royal Australian Regiment and the 3rd Cavalry Regiment were subsequently awarded the battle honour "Bien Hoa", one of only five presented to Australian units during the war.